English (UK)

 If you are still in uni, you can add your high school as an additional entry.
 If you need help on other academic scenarios, check out our CV education section guide.

 Expert Hint: Skip adding your GPA.
-If it isn’t super-close to a 4.0, it’ll do more harm than good.
+Unless it's higher than a 3.5, it’ll do more harm than good.

-5. Add Relevant Flight Attendant Skills and Knowledge
+5. Add Relevant Cabin Crew Skills and Knowledge

-First, go back to the original flight attendant job description.
+First, go back to the original cabin crew job description.

 Here’s a sample job ad from United Airlines:

-• Flight attendants at United are expected to display exceptional interpersonal skills, exercise good judgement, and be able to resolve conflicts with grace.
+• Cabin crew attendants at United are expected to display exceptional interpersonal skills, exercise good judgement, and be able to resolve conflicts with grace.

 • Caring happens regardless of our customers’ dispositions or challenges.
 There will be moments where you are expected to remain calm and positive even when our customers are not.